-The maintenance activities for the Sustainable Drainage Systems (SuDS) are fully paid for by the developer, unless they have been adopted by an statutory authority such as the local council.
-This adoption can be achieved through the use of the Section 106 agreement/separate agreement with the City, district, town or parish council.
+The Sustainable Drainage Systems (SuDS) maintenance activities are fully paid for by the developer unless adopted by a statutory authority such as the local council.
+This adoption can be achieved using the Section 106 agreement/separate agreement with the City, district, town or parish council.
 As part of this agreement, a service management company or private individual/individuals pay Commuted Sums for maintenance.

-Sustainable drainage systems SuDS can also be maintained by the local water company using an adoption process.
-The sustainable drainage system design must follow the rules given in the Design and Construction Guidance (DCG) document.
+The local water company can also maintain sustainable drainage systems.
+SuDS can also be supported by the local water company using an adoption process.
+The sustainable system design must follow the rules in the Design and Construction Guidance (DCG) document.
 These rules apply to all water and sewerage companies in England from 1 April 2020.

 What is a drainage assessment or SuDS report?

-A drainage assessment is a specific requirement set out by the lead local flood authority for all major applications.
+A drainage assessment is a specific requirement for all major applications by the lead local flood authority.
 The Drainage Assessment may be part of the Flood Risk Assessment or vice versa.
-A drainage assessment includes the best practice design for the safe disposal of surface water run-off and includes information on the detailed design, management and maintenance of surface water management systems.
+A drainage assessment includes the best practice design for the safe disposal of surface water run-off.
+It includes information on the detailed design, management and maintenance of surface water management systems.

 It depends.
-As a rule, a public sewer becomes public when two pipes from different sites/dwelling areas joint into a manhole.
-If the manholes at which the two pipes join and the pipe downstream is a public sewer then Thames Water is responsible for its maintenance.
+As a rule, a public sewer becomes public when two pipes from different sites/dwelling areas join into a manhole.
+If the manholes at which the two pipes join and the pipe downstream is a public sewer, Thames Water is responsible for its maintenance.

 Thames Water shares maintenance responsibility of the pipe from the boundary chamber (the last chamber within your property) and the public sewer.

 What are surface water drainage systems?